-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Mike Ghaffary, partner at Canvas Ventures in Q1 2020.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Mike Ghaffary, partner at Canvas Ventures in Q1 2020.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Erasmus Elsner 0:07

 What’s up everybody and welcome to another episode of Sand Hill Road, the show where I talk to successful startup founders and their investors about the companies that they built and invest in.
 And the goal, like always, is to give you a sense of what it’s like to be in their shoes to understand how their businesses tick, how they got to where they are today, and to learn from their many successes and mistakes.
 Today, I’m super excited to be joined by Mike Ghaffary, a general partner at Canvas ventures.

 Being public is like being in the game right?
 The the shot clock is ticking, everything is happening.
 All eyes are on you

 At Canvas Ventures, Mike is investing out of their second $300 million fund, focusing on leading the Series A and B investments across marketplaces and consumer software companies.
 So Mike is a really interesting and resourceful personality with a number of unique experiences as maker, founder and at-scale operator from launching the most expensive iPhone app ever, Barmax, which was a $1,000 bar examination preparation app to co-founding the podcasting app Stitcher, before podcasting was even a thing…

 We were a little bit ahead of our time.
 And that shows you why timing is so much of a startup.

 …to running Eat24 as their CEO, during the fiercest times of the delivery wars.